philwilliammee/javaScript-notebook/README.md

 Solve and chart the equation: x² + 5x - 6 = 0

+graph the equation as a function, show the values where x = 0.

 generate an example "function" chart with a height of 400.

+An airplane accelerates down a runway at 3.20 m/s2 for 32.8 s until is finally lifts off the ground.
+Determine the distance traveled before takeoff.
+- Answer 1720

+With what speed in miles/hr (1 m/s = 2.23 mi/hr) must an object be thrown to reach a height of 91.5 m (equivalent to one football field)?
+Assume negligible air resistance.
+- Answer: vi = 94.4 mi/hr

+A surveyor wants to know the height of a skyscraper.
+He places his inclinometer on a tripod  1 m 1m from the ground.
+At a distance of  50 m 50m from the skyscraper, he records an angle of elevation of  8 2 ∘ 82  ∘  .
+What is the height of the skyscraper?
+Give your answer to one decimal place.
+- 356.8m

+ A builder is constructing a roof.
+The wood he is using for the sloped section of the roof is 4m long and the peak of the roof needs to be 2m high.
+What angle should the piece of wood make with the base of the roof?
+ - The wood should make an angle of 30° with the base of the roof.

+generate a function that calculates the fibinaci sequence 1 tp 1000 and chart it.